 Growing Mental Health Crisis in the United States

-Mental disorders come in many forms, but seven types are the most common in the United States.
-These types include anxiety, which affects 31.6 percent of people, addiction (7.7%), depression (8.4%), PTSD (5.4%), bipolar disorder (1.8%), schizophrenia (1%), and suicidal ideation (4.58%).
+Mental disorders come in many forms, but seven types are the most common in the United States including anxiety, which affects 31.6% of people, addiction (7.7%), depression (8.4%), PTSD (5.4%), bipolar disorder (1.8%), schizophrenia (1%), and suicidal ideation (4.58%).

 Both adults and young adults in the United States still have inadequate insurance coverage for mental health issues.
 Studies show that around 11.1% of Americans with mental illness are uninsured, indicating a rise in the standard since the passing of the Affordable Care Act for two consecutive years.
 Additionally, 8.1% of children have private insurance; however, it does not cover mental health services, leading to worries for around 950,000 young people.

 Current trends are particularly concerning among minority, low-income, and young populations.
-These populations are more likely to report symptoms of mental illness, are more prone to substance abuse, and report suicidal tendencies.
+These groups are more likely to report symptoms of mental illness, are more prone to substance abuse, and report suicidal tendencies.
 Furthermore, they have an increased risk of incarceration, indicating the seriousness of such trends.

 Reference